 Around the holidays their price drops dramatically.
-This year, I found them for $0.69/lb and bought 3 cases case!
+This year, I found them for $0.69/lb and bought 3 cases!
 A full case of sweet potatoes was just over 25 pounds.

-Three cases of sweet potatoes is enough to supply my family for 6 months with fresh sweet potatoes (stored in our basement) and after that with home canned for the rest of the year.
-That’s a lot of delicious shelf stable food.
+Three cases of sweet potatoes are enough to supply my family for 6 months with fresh sweet potatoes (stored in our basement) and after that with home-canned for the rest of the year.
+That’s a lot of delicious shelf-stable food.

 That’s a savings of $100 in sweet potatoes.